araobp/virtual-showroom/README.md

 #### Experiments

-A few years ago, I developed several image recognition and object detection apps using TensorFlow like (this one)[https://github.com/araobp/tower].
+A few years ago, I developed several image recognition and object detection apps using TensorFlow like [this one](https://github.com/araobp/tower).

 This time, I’m utilizing OpenAI's multimodal AI for image recognition and object detection.